Last Updated on Samuel Franklinby

 The reason we loved the content that JumpToGamer was offering though was because of their vast indie spotlight which is also a passion shared amongst the Games Finder team of writers and myself in particular.
 While many of the games they provided early access coverage to did not eventuate we discovered a number of great upcoming titles that we might have missed otherwise such as 7 Days to Die in its Alpha stage.

-Unfortunately like the early access titles JumpToGamer loved to cover the website seemed to fizzle out eventually around late 2017 with the website going offline and even potentially victim to a website hack with strange content being displayed to visitors.
-The authors and content though appear to potentially live on through GamingRespawn.com or potentially some sort of acquisition of JumpToGamer.com based on the promotion between the sites social media channels around this time (please note this is an unconfirmed but hopeful assumption).
+Unfortunately, like the early access titles JumpToGamer loved to cover the website seemed to fizzle out eventually around late 2017 with the website going offline and even potentially victim to a website hack with strange advertising and style of content being displayed to visitors.
+According to data from Semrush, a popular website traffic monitor, JumptoGamer’s traffic peaked in December 2013 with around 10,000 users per month.
+This was followed by a gradual decline until 2015, with a small revival in 2017 before the website’s closure.
+The authors and content though appear to potentially live on through GamingRespawn.com or potentially some sort of acquisition of JumpToGamer.com based on the promotion between the sites social media channels around this time (please note this is an unconfirmed possible explanation based on the information that is publicly available).